analysis-tools-dev/static-analysis/README.md

 - [metadata-json-lint](https://github.com/voxpupuli/metadata-json-lint) - Tool to check the validity of Puppet metadata.json files.

+<h2 id="rails">Rails</h2>

+- [dawnscanner](https://github.com/thesp0nge/dawnscanner) - A static analysis security scanner for ruby written web applications.
+It supports Sinatra, Padrino and Ruby on Rails frameworks.

 <h2 id="security">Security/SAST</h2>

 - [AzSK](https://azsk.azurewebsites.net/) - Secure DevOps kit for Azure (AzSK) provides security IntelliSense, Security Verification Tests (SVTs), CICD scan vulnerabilities, compliance issues, and infrastructure misconfiguration in your infrastructure-as-code.
 Supports Azure via ARM.
+- [brakeman](https://brakemanscanner.org) - A static analysis security vulnerability scanner for Ruby on Rails applications.
 - [Datree](https://datree.io/) - A CLI tool to prevent Kubernetes misconfigurations by ensuring that manifests and Helm charts follow best practices as well as your organization’s policies
+- [Enlightn](https://www.laravel-enlightn.com/) - A static and dynamic analysis tool for Laravel applications that provides recommendations to improve the performance, security and code reliability of Laravel apps.
+Contains 120 automated checks.
 - [Gitleaks](https://github.com/zricethezav/gitleaks) - A SAST tool for detecting hardcoded secrets like passwords, api keys, and tokens in git repos.
+- [gokart](https://github.com/praetorian-inc/gokart) - Golang security analysis with a focus on minimizing false positives.
+It is capable of tracing the source of variables and function arguments  to determine whether input sources are safe.
 - [iblessing](https://www.kitploit.com/2020/08/iblessing-ios-security-exploiting.html) - iblessing is an iOS security exploiting toolkit.
 It can be used for reverse engineering, binary analysis and vulnerability mining.
 - [kics](https://kics.io/) - Find security vulnerabilities, compliance issues, and infrastructure misconfigurations in your infrastructure-as-code.
 Supports Terraform, Kubernetes, Docker, AWS CloudFormation and Ansible
 - [lockfile-lint](https://github.com/lirantal/lockfile-lint) - Lint an npm or yarn lockfile to analyze and detect security issues
 - [njsscan](https://opensecurity.in) - A static application testing (SAST) tool that can find insecure code patterns in your node.js applications using simple pattern matcher from libsast and syntax-aware semantic code pattern search tool semgrep.
+- [NodeJSScan](https://opensecurity.in) - A static security code scanner for Node.js applications powered by libsast and semgrep that builds on the njsscan cli tool.
+It features a UI with various dashboards about an application's security status.
 - [Oversecured](https://oversecured.com) :copyright: - A mobile app vulnerability scanner, designed for security researchers and bug bounty hackers.
 It also allows integrations into the DevOps process for businesses.
 - [PT Application Inspector](https://www.parasoft.com/) :copyright: - Identifies code flaws and detects vulnerabilities to prevent web attacks.
 Demonstrates remote code execution by presenting possible exploits.
 - [Qualys Container Security](https://www.qualys.com/apps/container-security) :copyright: - Container native application protection to provide visibility and control of containerized applications.
+- [QuantifiedCode](https://github.com/quantifiedcode/quantifiedcode) :warning: - Automated code review & repair.
+It helps you to keep track of issues and metrics in your software projects, and can be easily extended to support new types of analyses.
+- [Reshift](https://www.reshiftsecurity.com) :copyright: - A source code analysis tool for detecting and managing Java security vulnerabilities.
 - [scorecard](https://github.com/ossf/scorecard) - Security Scorecards - Security health metrics for Open Source
 - [SearchDiggity](https://resources.bishopfox.com/resources/tools/google-hacking-diggity/attack-tools/) :copyright: - Identifies vulnerabilities in open source code projects  hosted on Github, Google Code, MS CodePlex, SourceForge, and more.
 The tool comes with over 130 default searches that identify SQL injection,  cross-site scripting (XSS), insecure remote and local file includes, hard-coded passwords, etc.
+- [Symfony Insight](https://insight.symfony.com/) :copyright: - Detect security risks, find bugs and provide actionable metrics for PHP projects.
 - [tfsec](https://github.com/tfsec/tfsec) - Terraform static analysis tool that prevents potential security issues by checking cloud misconfigurations at build time and directly integrates with the HCL parser for better results.
 Checks for violations of AWS, Azure and GCP security best practice recommendations.
 - [Tsunami Security Scanner](https://github.com/google/tsunami-security-scanner) - A general purpose network security scanner with an extensible plugin system for  detecting high severity RCE-like vulnerabilities with high confidence.
 Custom detectors for finding vulnerabilities (e.g. open APIs) can be added.